adieuadieu/alagarr/README.md

 Alagarr is Request-Response helper utility for serverless/faas functions<sup>\*</sup> invoked via HTTP events (e.g. API Gateway).
 It abstracts the event-context-callback function signatures of various serverless-providers so that you can spend less time writing boring function-as-a-service-related boilerplate.

 Alagarr is a higher-order function which abstracts the the programming models of various serverless-cloud providers and adds a standardized request-response model extensible through composable middleware functions.
+It's API is concise and will be familiar to anyone who's worked with Express.js.
 It comes with built-in error handling which makes it trivial to implement error-recovery strategies.

 Alagarr has zero non-development dependencies.
 The codebase and middleware follow declarative, functional programming paradigms and is fully tested.